Visa policy of Singapore: Assessment Level II Countries

 Singapore visa vignette issued to a stateless person in 2017.

 Holders of all passports or travel documents issued by Assessment Level II countries and territories may obtain an e-visa from the Immigration and Checkpoints Authority (ICA)'s online portal through a local Singaporean contact or a strategic partner in Singapore; if successful, the applicant can enter Singapore with a printout of the e-visa.
-Applicants may alternatively obtain a visa at the nearest Singaporean diplomatic mission or from one of its authorized visa agents outside Singapore – however, a "letter of introduction for Visa Application" to support the visa application is required, which can be issued by a local Singaporean contact or a Singaporean diplomatic mission. e-Visa and regular visa applications lodged by nationals of the following countries and territories are processed in 3 working days, excluding the day the application was submitted.
+Applicants may alternatively obtain a visa from one of its authorized visa agents outside Singapore – however, a "letter of introduction for Visa Application" to support the visa application is required, which can be issued by a local Singaporean contact or an authorised visa agent. e-Visa and regular visa applications lodged by nationals of the following countries and territories are processed in 3 working days, excluding the day the application was submitted.

 Visa requirements also apply to non-ordinary passport holders of these countries, unless otherwise noted.